potatomi/potatomi/readme.md

 You might know me by various names, and that's okay.

-Graduating May 2023... soon enough.
+Graduated May 2023 - yay!

 ## My projects